mozilla/version-control-tools/docs/hacking-mozreview.rst

 Bugzilla
    Review Board actions result in interaction with Bugzilla.

+mozreview
+   A Review Board extension providing integration with the rest of the MozReview system, including user interface modifications and autoland and Bugzilla support.

 rbbz
    A Review Board extension that integrates Review Board with Bugzilla.

-mozreview
-   A Review Board extension modifying the Review Board user interface.
+The code here is slowly being migrated to the mozreview extension, so rbbz should be considered deprecated.

 Review Board Mercurial Extension
    There exist client-oriented and server-oriented Mercurial extensions